MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsVdiPolicy.md

 ```

 ### -VDI2Optimization
 Determines whether a user can be VDI 2.0 optimized.
-Set this to TRUE to disallow a user to be VDI 2.0 optimized.
-Set this to FALSE to disallow a user to be VDI 2.0 optimized.
+* Enabled - allow a user to be VDI 2.0 optimized.
+* Disabled - disallow a user to be VDI 2.0 optimized.

 ```yaml
 Type: String